John-R-Wallace-NOAA/rgit/README.md

     gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE) # Inspect what is going on.

     gitPush(git.R, subDir = 'R')  # A normal call with defaults.

+Verbose output below with default removal of cloned repo

+    gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE)

+    The directory: rgit will be removed.

+     1: Stop?
+     2: Delete the directory and continue?

+     Selection: 2

+    Files cloned from  rgit :
+    [1] "DESCRIPTION" "NAMESPACE"   "R"           "README.md"

+     git.R was copied from C:/Users/Public/ to rgit/R

+     Working directory is now: C:/Users/Public/rgit

+     R/git.R was added to the local repo.

+     The local copy of rgit has been pushed to GitHub.

+     Working directory is now: C:/Users/Public